Paul Whitehouse: Theatre

-Whitehouse and John Sullivan's son, Jim Sullivan, have written Only Fools and Horses The Musical, which launched on 9 February 2019 at the Theatre Royal Haymarket, London.
+Whitehouse, and John Sullivan's son Jim Sullivan, have written Only Fools and Horses The Musical, which launched on 9 February 2019 at the Theatre Royal Haymarket, London.
 Whitehouse stars as Grandad.
 In October 2022 he temporarily handed the part over to Les Dennis.

-Other
+Other work

 He also starred alongside Eddie Large and Russ Abbot in episode 4 of Horne & Corden.
 Comic Relief 2011 contained a new parody video of "Newport (Ymerodraeth State of Mind)" directed by MJ Delaney featuring Whitehouse and other Welsh celebrities lip-syncing to the song.
 It is available to download via iTunes.

-Johnny Depp described Whitehouse as "the greatest actor of all time"..
-Depp and Whitehouse have appeared in five films together.
+Johnny Depp described Whitehouse as "the greatest actor of all time".
+Depp appeared in the 2000 finale of The Fast Show, and he and Whitehouse have appeared in five films together: Finding Neverland, Corpse Bride, Alice in Wonderland and its sequel Alice Through the Looking Glass, and Mortdecai.
+The latter has been noted for alluding to Fast Show characters.

 Influences

 Whitehouse's main early influences were the sketches of Les Dennis and Dustin Gee and The Goodies.
 In 2001, when asked about comedians who had influenced him, Whitehouse said that Monty Python, Peter Cook and Dudley Moore were the main influences from when he was young.
-He also cited his modern influences as Harry Enfield, of whom he said without meeting he would not have been doing what he does now, and the approach of Reeves and Mortimer who he described as "far and away the best comedians that we have had in this country for a long while."
+He also cited his modern influences as Harry Enfield, of whom he said without meeting him, he would not have been doing what he does now, and the approach of Reeves and Mortimer who he described as "far and away the best comedians that we have had in this country for a long while."

 Personal life

+Whitehouse married Fiona Wightman in 1992, and the couple had two daughters before separating in 2000.
+The couple divorced three years later.
+Whitehouse supported his ex-wife in a civil action she has pursued against a national newspaper, for accessing her medical records.
+The publisher later offered unreserved apologies.
+He had a third daughter with costume designer Natalie Rogers.

-Whitehouse has four daughters.
-Sophie, Molly, Lauren and Delilah.
-Whitehouse and his wife Fiona were married for eight years and had two daughters, Molly and Sophie, before they divorced in the early 2000s.
-He met Mine Conkbayir, aged 23, when she was working in a shop while she studied.
-The couple have one daughter, Delilah.
+Whitehouse met Mine Conkbayir, who is of Turkish heritage, when she was aged 23, and 22 years his junior.
+She was working in a health food shop while studying.
+The couple have one daughter.
+As of 2024 they have been together 20 years and married for five, but maintain separate homes.

-Whitehouse is a fan of Tottenham Hotspur F.C.
+Whitehouse is a fan of Premier League football team Tottenham Hotspur.